-Christmas celebration is huge in west countries but lately India has also been catching up with the tradition.
-Major reason for that is the vacation that fall during the “season of joy”.
+Christmas celebration is huge in western countries but lately, India has also been catching up with the tradition.
+A major reason for that is the vacation that falls during the “season of joy”.

 We get super excited before the start of every vacation but when they actually start we are not left with much to do and end up getting bored.
 So this time in order to keep the Christmas spirit alive, we bring you a list of good TV series to drool watch.

 Black Mirror refers to the switched-off TV, laptop, and cell phone screens that have become an indispensable part of our daily lives.
 And reflects the ramifications of our obsessive dependence on these gadgets.